Economic Growth, Cycles and Policy

 • Expansive fiscal policy can shift the IS-curve to initial position

-• Easing of monetary policy implies downard shift of LM-curve
+• Easing of monetary policy implies downward shift of LM-curve

 Macroeconomic Schools